Hossein Kanaanizadegan: Loan to Beira Mar

-Kanaani joined Portuguese club Beira Mar on loan in August 2013.
-But due to work permit issues he returned to Iran without playing a single match.
+Kanaani joined Portuguese club Beira Mar on loan in August 2013, but due to work permit issues he returned to Iran without playing a match.

 Loan to Malavan

 He joined Malavan on a two–year loan to spend his conscription period in summer 2014.
 Kanaani scored his first goal for Malavan in a 1–1 draw against Esteghlal.

 Esteghlal

-In May 2016, after completing his two–year conscription period at Malavan, it was thought Kanaani would return to his original club Persepolis.
-However, Kanaani rejected Persepolis' offer and joined their rivals Esteghlal.
+In May 2016, after completing his two–year conscription period at Malavan, it was thought Kanaani would return to his original club, Persepolis.
+However, Kanaani rejected Persepolis' offer and joined rivals Esteghlal.
 Shortly after joining the club, Kanaani suffered a season-ending injury after only playing two games.
 He was released by Esteghlal at the end of the season having only played two games for the club.

 Saipa

-He played 2017–18 season for Saipa FC.
+He played the 2017–18 season for Saipa FC.

 Machine Sazi

-He joined Machine Sazi for 2018–19 season.
+He joined Machine Sazi for the 2018–19 season.
 He finished the 2018–19 Persian Gulf Pro League at Machine Sazi F.C. with 27 appearances and 1 goal.